awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

 **To add rules**

-1. Authorize incoming SSH connections to the security group for your EC2 instance \(`efs-walkthrough1-ec2-sg`\) so you can connect to your EC2 instance using SSH from any host\.
+1. Authorize incoming Secure Shell \(SSH\) connections to the security group for your EC2 instance \(`efs-walkthrough1-ec2-sg`\) so you can connect to your EC2 instance using SSH from any host\.

    ```
    $ aws ec2 authorize-security-group-ingress \